Illinois COVID Update: IL reports 2,219 new coronavirus cases, 63 deaths; some vaccine shipments significantly delayed by weather

 "Now the federal government obviously with the latest couple of days of terrible weather across the nation, they've had a difficult time actually distributing the vaccine to the states," Gov. JB Pritzker acknowledged Thursday.

 Illinois is not alone.
-Across the country, 22 states have delayed or cancelled vacations this week because of the weather.
+Across the country, 22 states have delayed or cancelled vaccinations this week because of the weather.

 Chicago COVID-19 vaccine distribution improves among residents of color, Mayor Lightfoot says